Generalbezirk Litauen: Holocaust

 Following the German invasion in June 1941, the death squads of Einsatzgruppe A and their Lithuanian collaborators, including the Lithuanian Security Police, immediately began the systematic murder of Lithuanian Jews.
 Out of approximately 208,000 to 210,000 Jews, an estimated 190,000 to 195,000 were murdered before the end of the war, most between June and December 1941.
 More than 95% of Lithuania's Jewish population was massacred over the three-year German occupation, representing a more complete destruction than befell any other country affected by the Holocaust.

 Dissolution

 On 28 July 1944, the Red Army launched the Kaunas offensive as part of Operation Bagration, and Generalbezirk Litauen effectively ceased to exist when the city fell on 1 August.
 Administration of those parts of Lithuania still under German occupation reverted to military administration of Army Group North under the command of General der Infanterie Johannes Frießner.
-Renteln disappeared during the German collapse, reportedly being captured by the Red Army and subsquently executed in the Soviet Union in 1946, but this is unconfirmed.
+Renteln disappeared during the German collapse, reportedly being captured by the Red Army and subsequently executed in the Soviet Union in 1946, but this is unconfirmed.
 According to another account, Renteln managed to successfully escape to South America.